 “Ann, Ann!” said Layla, cheerfully trying to break her from her thoughts.
 “Earth to Ann” she said again, and Ann returned with a smile.
 Layla was a young gal, teenager still, but she had a heart of gold and had helped acclimate Ann to her new surroundings, giving advice on where to shop, find the greatest deals and the best food.
 Ann knew that she would never be able to afford any of the places Layla suggested, but watching the young gal’s eyes brighten up as she spoke kept Ann’s attention.
 And brought a little joy to the days.

 Ann thought back to her office on the east coast.
 She had started her business at about Layla’s age, still young and wide eyed.
 She decorated her parents’ cabin, which lead to a reference for a neighboring cabin needing an update, which lead to an endless array of opportunities.
-By her early twenties, Ann had broken a million dollars and her business was still booming.
+By her early twenties, Ann had made a million dollars and her business was still booming.
 She had offers to decorate homes and corporate offices across the world, and she loved the opportunity to get out and see it.

 When she started running from the Monster she tried to keep up with her business.
 She would attempt to meet new clients and discuss dreams, but the Monster always intervened and shut down the offers.
 She finally gave in and hired an executive officer to manage her business while she was away, and that was by far the most painful thing to have ever happened in her life.
 Laying her dreams, her future, her love into someone else’s hands and hoping they would pursue it with as much gusto as she had had torn her apart inside.

 She knew she had trained up a few bright designers before she had left that were bound to make a name for themselves.
 If she could keep them loyal to her company with their talents, the business would continue to grow.
 But if she wasn’t there to encourage them, she wasn’t sure they would stay.
 And that thought worried her.